IHS is a signatory of the Berlin Declaration of Open Access to Knowledge in the Sciences and Humanities.

 If you like to choose the golden way, please visit the Directory of Open Access Journals (DOAJ) to find a suitable journal.
 There are nearly 10.000 journals for all kinds of subjects listed and described.

-Detailed information on Open Access in general, article processing charges, impact factors, rights and more, you can find on the Open Access Information Platform (in German) or in English on the OASIS-website.
+Detailed information on Open Access in general, article processing charges, impact factors, rights and more, you can find on the Open Access Information Platform (in German).